Bli-AIk/Undertale-Changer-Template/readme.md

 # Look at me before downloading!!
+**Before using UCT, please make sure to read and understand the [License, Commercial Use, and Copyright Notice](LICENSE_MONETIZATION_AND_COPYRIGHT_NOTICE.md).
+By using UCT, you agree to comply with all related terms.**

 You are currently browsing the **[Develop](https://github.com/Bli-AIk/Undertale-Changer-Template/tree/develop)** branch of **Undertale-Changer-Template (UCT)**.
 The latest updates for UCT will be prioritized in this branch.

 The stable version **UCT v1.0.7** is stored in the **[Main](https://github.com/Bli-AIk/Undertale-Changer-Template/tree/main)** branch.
 If you need a stable version, it is recommended to switch to that branch.